FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: Introduction

 Despite the global model’s stability, we observe that client models suffer from a notable performance gap, particularly under missing-modality scenarios.
 This is due to both local data sparsity and FedAvg’s emphasis on optimizing global performance.
 Given our success in handling missing modalities on the global model, we further explore whether aligning local models to the global model could improve both global and clients' performance.
 This leads us to adopt a simple yet effective solution: repairing local LoRA layers using their global counterparts.
-This layer-wise model editing strategy efficiently transfers useful global knowledge to clients without introducing additional training overhead (Appendix~\ref{apx:analysis_effi_res}).

-Our contributions are summarized as follows: \begin{itemize} \item We propose a dimension-wise weighted aggregation strategy that enables effective heterogeneous federated LoRA while preserving model robustness to missing modalities. \item We introduce a layer-wise model editing technique that uses global LoRA parameters to correct the local components, enhancing client model performance without additional computational cost. \item We conduct extensive experiments on three multimodal FL benchmarks, demonstrating our proposed FediLoRA outperforms existing methods in both global and client performances under missing modality conditions. \end{itemize}
+This layer-wise model editing strategy efficiently transfers useful global knowledge to clients without introducing additional training overhead (\textit{Appendix D}).
+Our contributions are summarized as follows: \begin{itemize} \item We introduce a layer-wise model editing technique that leverages global LoRA parameters to correct local components, thereby enhancing client model performance without incurring additional computational cost, and we provide theoretical guarantees for its effectiveness. \item We propose a dimension-wise weighted aggregation and strategy that enables effective heterogeneous federated LoRA while preserving model robustness to missing modalities. \item We conduct comprehensive experiments on three VLLM benchmarks to validate our approach.
+In addition, we further demonstrate its capability on one medical-domain dataset. \end{itemize}